-There were no hate crimes reported in 2020.

-In 2021, one hate crime was reported for on-campus geography related to intimidation motivated by race.
+- In 2020, there were no hate crimes reported. - In 2021, one hate crime was reported for on-campus geography related to intimidation motivated by race. - In 2022, there were no hate crimes reported.

 Procedures for Students and others to Report Criminal Actions or Other Emergencies on Campus